bgamari/ghc-wiki-import/darcs-repositories.md

-And the following repositories are the "extra" packages:
+And the following repositories are the "extra" libraries; if in the libraries/ directory of a GHC tree then they will also be built:

 <table><tr><th>[